Return to Peyton Place (TV series)

-The storylines from the daytime show were a continuation of those from the prime time series.
-Both James Lipton and Gail Kobe worked as writers on the series during its run.
-Frank Ferguson (as Eli Carson), Evelyn Scott (Ada Jacks), and Patricia Morrow (Rita Jacks Harrington) reprised their roles from the earlier series.
+While the show continued storylines from Peyton Place, nearly all characters were recast with new actors, with the exception of Frank Ferguson, Evelyn Scott and Patricia Morrow, who reprised their roles as Eli Carson, Ada Jacks and Rita Jacks Harrington respectively.

-Selena Cross, a major character in the original novel and the films both it and its sequel inspired, had not been included in the prime time TV series because her storyline was considered too risque at the time.
-She was a featured character in the daytime soap.
+Selena Cross, who was a major character in the original novel and films Peyton Place and Return to Peyton Place, was added to the show halfway through its first year.
+She was not included in the original primetime series as her storyline (where she was raped by her stepfather) was considered too risqué for television at the time.

 Plot

-Benny/Jason Tate
+Benny & Jason Tate

 The original main focuses of the show were Betty Anderson, Rodney Harrington, Constance MacKenzie, Elliot Carson, Allison MacKenzie, and Leslie Harrington.
 In the beginning, Michael Rossi was revealed not to be guilty for the murder he was on trial for at the end of Peyton Place.
 Allison returned to town following an absence of three years, during which time she had seen life.
 A mysterious figure, Benny Tate, follows her and they marry.
 Benny, however, was suffering from a terminal disease and told his brother Jason about this, explaining he could no longer be with Allison.
 Instead of helping his brother, Jason followed Benny to town and took Benny's identity.
 Unlike Benny, Jason was very tough and treated Allison very badly.
 The constant beating led Allison to a drug addiction, which she eventually kicked.
 Nevertheless, she retained her vulnerability.
 She started working for the town newspaper and was involved in an ecology project.

 One day, Allison decided she had had enough and tried to run from Jason, who she still thought was Benny.
 He decided to take revenge by kidnapping her, taking Allison to a cabin by the lake.
 There, Allison took LSD, and during a psychedelic experience, she took Elliot's gun and shot at Benny.
 Afterwards, she escaped from the cabin and looked for help nearby.
 Sometime later, she found out the cabin was burned down, with a body still inside.
 Allison admitted she shot Benny and was charged with second degree murder.

 To avoid Allison being sentenced, Rodney went back to the village where the cabin was situated.
 He met Benny and Jason's mother Zoe, who knew that Allison had actually been living with Jason, but thought that Allison was aware of this.
 Benny eventually confessed to the murder of his brother, explaining he found out about Jason's scheme shortly after Allison's arrival at the cabin.
 He traveled to the cabin to confront his brother, and following a fight, shot Jason to death.
 Shortly after admitting the truth, Benny died from his disease and Allison was released from prison.